 TILDE’S 15 MINUTE CHALLENGE

 The Club EQ Challenge is fantastic because everyone who enters wins but don’t forget to do Tilde’s 15 Minute Challenge too!
-If you complete the challenge and leave a comment here or on the Inklingo Sampler blog by Monday 30 May, you will be in the draw for one of two $25 Gift Certificates.
+If you complete the challenge and leave a comment here by Monday 30 May, you will be in the draw for one of two $25 Gift Certificates.

 Of course, we think that everyone who completes Tilde’s 15 Minute Challenge wins because you get great tips for printing on fabric.
 Experienced Inklingoists and newbies are all welcome.
 The challenge takes you from opening Inklingo to printing shapes on fabric in just a few minutes—maybe only 15!